|

 - The general game mechanics pre-suppose that heavy fire

-will primarily effect related systems on board target vessels.
+will primarily affect related systems on board target vessels.
 With this rule,

 heavy G hits impact both heavy and light ROF ratings simultaneously.
 There are